oubia/oubia/README.md

 ### Hi there 👋, I'm [OUBIA](https://github.com/oubia)!!

-4 Years of software development & building machine learning models experience in web developement and machine learning, developement of web applications using Django,JavaScript and React,building machine learning models using scikit-learn,Python.

-- 🎓 I'm Studying Computer Science & data Engineering
-- 🔭 I’m currently working as a Full Stack Developer: Django and React!
-- 🌱 I’m currently learning DeepLearning and NLP.
-- 🌱 Personal Portfolio www.oubia.me .
+👋 Hey there!
+I'm Mohammed Oubia, and I've been immersed in the world of software development and machine learning for the past 5 years.
+My journey has involved crafting web applications with Django, JavaScript, and React, as well as delving into the fascinating realm of machine learning with tools like scikit-learn and Python.

+🎓 Currently, I'm pursuing my passion for Artificial Intelligence Engineering, diving deeper into the intricacies of this exciting field.
+Alongside my studies, I'm also working as a Full Stack Developer, honing my skills in Django and React to build robust and user-friendly applications.

+🔭 When I'm not busy coding, you can find me pursuing my Master's degree at the University of Bologna, where I'm continually expanding my knowledge and exploring new frontiers in technology.

+🌱 Curious to see some of my work?
+Check out my personal portfolio at www.oubia.me.
+Additionally, I have experience in optimization techniques like Constraint Programming (CP) and Satisfiability Programming (SAT), which I use to tackle complex problems efficiently.
+Let's connect and collaborate on innovative projects together!

 <br/>

-**Contact me :**
+**Contact me:**
 <br/>
 <a href="https://github.com/oubia">
   <img align="left" alt="Oubia's Github" width="22px" src="https://img.icons8.com/color/48/000000/github--v3.png" />